SubtleCo/plexorank/README.md

 A perfect back-end pair for a front-end user based sorting preference, such as drag and drop operations, Plexorank was inspired by Jira's [Lexorank](https://www.youtube.com/watch?v=OjQv9xMoFbg).

 ## Why though?
-When a user drags an item before or after another item and expects that order to be maintained, we'll need some sort of storage mechanism to ensure persistant order, even after the user logs out.
+When a user drags an item before or after another item and expects that order to be maintained, we'll need some sort of storage mechanism to ensure persistent order, even after the user logs out.
 We'll also need something performant enough to allow a user to drag and drop rapidly without triggering loads of back-end computation.

 Enter Plexorank - when a user manually alters the order of a list or table, a new rank must be calculated.
 Using alphabetical rather than numerical sorting, we're able to perform only a single operation on the entity that was moved.
 To do this, when an item is moved in an order, the front end needs to send three pieces of information: the ids of the `previous_item`, the `current_item`, and the `next_item`.
 Previous and next may be ignored if an item is moved to the top or bottom of a list.
 We send ids rather than ranks themselves to ensure eventual consistency.